 The Vivado IDE tracks dependencies between design runs.
-This is a critical feature for Partial Reconfiguration given the interdependencies of configurations.
+This is a critical feature for Dynamic Function eXchange given the interdependencies of configurations.
 If any aspect of the parent configuration or implementation results are modified, it and all children must be recompiled.